SystangoTechnologies/serverless-ruby-simple-crud/README.md

 # Serverless Rest APIs
-This is a simple serverless application build over Jets framework of ruby.
-The application illustrate how we can create Serverless CRUD APIs using Jets framework.
+This is a simple serverless application build over Jets framework of the ruby.
+The application illustrates how we can create Serverless CRUD APIs using Jets framework.
 ## Requirements
 * AWS CLI